Looking to identify your skin type but don't know where to start? Here are 2 easy methods to identify your skin type.

 So if I could boil it down, to begin taking proper care of your skin, you must first:

-- Have an understanding of your skin.
+- Have an understanding of how your skin works.

 - Identify your skin type.